Last updated: 23-05-2024. From web page: Council Constitution.

 Who presides?

-If the Leader is present, s/he will preside at any meeting of the Cabinet.
-If the Leader is not present, s/he will appoint another person to do so.
+If the Leader is present, they will preside at any meeting of the Cabinet.
+If the Leader is not present, they will appoint another person to do so.
 If no appointment has been made, the meeting will elect a Chair for that meeting.

 Who may attend?